Glassesdwarf/6510545489-Project/description.md

 4.3 Data Analysis Report
 Outline how you will analyze the recorded data.
 What statistical measures will you use?
 How will the analysis be presented (e.g., graphs, tables, charts)?
 In a table of data and scatter plot.

+from the result it can be conclude that the power up item help win the game the most when player only use 2 power up.

+5.project timeline

+6. Document version
+Version: 1.2
+Date: 11 May 2025